 Each of the Templeton Prize people whom I have gotten to know and with whom I have worked include Frère Roger (1974), Ralph Burhoe (1980), Carl Friedrich von Weizsäcker (1989), Charles Birch (1990), Michael Novak (1994), Paul Davies (1995), Freeman Dyson (2000), Arthur Peacocke (2001), and Bernard d’Espagnat (2009).

 Others with whom I have corresponded include Francis Collins (2020), Alvin Plantinga (2017), 14th Dalai Lama, Tenzin Gyatso (2012), Martin Rees (2011), George F. R. Ellis (2004), John.D..Barrow (2006), John Polkinghorne (2002), Ian Barbour (1999), Stanley Jaki (1987), and Thomas F. Torrance (1978).

-A few became long-standing friends.
+Yes, indeed, a those few in bold became long-standing friends.